kinianlo/kinianlo.github.io/content/posts/llm-api-probs.md

 tags:
     - LLM
 ---

+> OpenAI has modified their API to return the log probabilities before any logit bias is applied.
+Hence the methods described in this article are no longer applicable.

 The aim of this article is to provide an alternative derivation of the results in Mattew Finlayson's article [Obtaining logprobs from an LLM API](https://mattf1n.github.io/openlogprobs.html).

 Most LLM APIs return the logprobs of only the top-$ k $ predictions.
 The value of $ k $ is often small, in the order of 10.
 The goal is to extract the logprobs of all tokens in the vocabulary.